Back to ¡°Memory Booster of Regional Anatomy¡±

-Reversely, in a state of war, parasympathetic nerve is inactivated.
+Reversely, in a state of war, sympathetic nerve from superior cervical ganglion is activated (Fig. 3-19).
 Then the lens is flattened, and one can cautiously observe enemies from far away.

 Even though the ciliary muscle is a smooth muscle, the muscle can be voluntarily controlled to some extent.